-3.2.2Network Initialization
+3.3.2 Network Initialization

 The wireless mesh network is created automatically when the participating nodes are powered up.
 Each node will go through the same sequence after power up: Initially it will scan for an already active network to which it is allowed to join.
 If it detects an operating network, it will join it.
 If no network is detected, the node will initiate the network on its own, allowing other new nodes to detect it.
-This approach means that there is no need for a central coordinator or network manager as seen with other mesh network technologies.
-This ensures a high degree of flexibility and scalability in the network topology.

-3.2.2.1 Beacon Transmissions
+3.3.2.1 Beacon Transmissions

-A node that is participating in the network, or is trying to initialize a new network, will periodically transmit a beacon on a dedicated beacon channel.
+A node which is participating in the network, or is trying to initialize a new network, will periodically transmit a beacon on a dedicated beacon channel.